Published

 5 tips to help your baby sleep in a crib

-Here are some expert-approved tips to help your baby begin snoozing in their crib.
+Here are some expert-approved tips to help your baby sleep in a crib:

 While there's no need for a strict bedtime just yet, establishing a bedtime routine can help prepare babies for sleep.
-This might include giving them a warm bath, a gentle infant massage, and singing a few lullabies before placing them down into their crib for the night.
+This might include a warm bath, a gentle infant massage, and singing lullabies before placing them down into their crib for the night.

 2. Put your baby to sleep while they are awake

-Did you just do a double take?
-Yeah, we said put your baby to bed while they're still awake.
-It might sound a bit counterintuitive, but placing your baby in the crib while they're awake helps them get used to their new surroundings.“It can be alarming for them to fall asleep in another place (like their caregiver’s arms) and wake up in their crib,” Jess explains.
+This might sound counterintuitive, but placing your baby in the crib while they're awake helps familiarize themselves with their new surroundings.“It can be alarming for them to fall asleep in another place (like their caregiver’s arms) and wake up in their crib,” Jess explains.
+Over time, this practice teaches your baby that the crib is a safe and comfortable place to fall asleep on their own.

 3. An overtired baby will do anything but sleep

-If your baby is overtired, they might have missed their optimal window for sleep.
+If your baby is overtired, they might have missed their optimal window for sleep, making it harder for them to settle in a crib.
 Pay close attention to wake periods and watch for signs that they're getting sleepy.
-It might take a bit of practice, but you'll get the hang of it soon.
-Just as a refresher, here are some cues your baby is ready for sleep:
+It might take a bit of practice, but keep these sleepy cues in mind:

 • Yawning